AmbrizAlberto/Pet-Care/README.md

 Spike: Veterinary Services and Pet Care

 ## Objectives and/or SDG Topics Addressed:
-The &quot;Pet ​​Care&quot; is aligned with the Sustainable Development Goal (SDG) number 3: &quot;Health and Wellbeing&quot;.
+The &quot;Spike&quot; is aligned with the
+Sustainable Development Goal (SDG) number 3: &quot;Health and Wellbeing&quot;.
 It has like main objective to improve the quality of life of pets and facilitate access to quality veterinary services through a platform that centralizes the management and